shriya141/shriya141/README.md

 - 👋 Hi, I’m Shriya Pandey
-- 👀 I’m interested in software development and also learning ML currently.
+- 👀 I’m interested in software development and learning ML currently.
 - 🌱 You can currently find my respitory on coursera webD course. thankyou.